YouthfulTVman101/Oofs-Of-Robloxia/README.md

 <h4>Former Staff Oof</h4>
 Given to Staff members who quit or were demoted

-<h4>YouTuber Oofs</h4>
+<h4>Social Oofs</h4>
-Given only to family-friendly YouTubers with at least 500 subs
+Given to family-friendly YouTubers with at least 500 subs or anyone on twitter advertising Oofs Of Robloxia

 This role often gets changed